 He agrees with God, that, " . . . the wages of sin is death . . ." and that, "the soul that sins, it shall die.”
 [Rom.
 6:23; Ezek.
 18:4, 20] In today's society, it has become a rare thing for most to take responsibility for their own actions or sin.
 We are quick to blame our mistakes, and errors (SINS) on our upbringing, the environment, or on society in general.
-This man could have blamed his problem on God, the Romans, the Jewish Leaders, or proclaimed he was just a pawn in a game, over which he had no control.
+This man could have blamed his problem on God, the Romans, the Jewish Leaders, or proclaimed he was just a pawn in a fixed game, over which he had no control.
 Instead, he chose to face his situation straight on and say, "I am guilty; I am receiving what I deserve.”

 2. Proclaimed Jesus’ Innocence.
 He stated to the other criminal, who continued to rail upon Jesus, that this Man "has done nothing amiss.”
 By saying Jesus did nothing amiss5 (lit. “out of place”), he proclaims that not only has He done nothing worthy of death, but nothing, "wicked, or morally improper.”

 Many today look at Jesus and see only a good man, or perhaps a prophet.
 The death of a good man or a prophet could never bring about mankind’s redemption.
-Many good men have died throughout the ages, and the blood of many prophets have been shed.
+Many good men have died throughout the ages, and the blood of many prophets has been shed.
 However good or righteous these men may have been, they still had the stain of sin on their souls.
 Yet this One was the "spotless lamb of God,” proclaimed by John the Immerser, and validated by God Himself.

 The personal experience of sin was as foreign to Jesus as the personal experience of true righteousness is to the natural, unregenerate man.
 He knew no sin.
 The Bible defines sin as “The transgression of the law.”[1 Jn.
 3:4] Saying, “He knew no sin,” meant He walked in perfect obedience to the Law of God.
 This means He had no intimate, personal relationship with sin.
 He harbored not a scintilla6 of rebellion in His heart, toward man or God.
 Sin had not entered his own soul, although He was intimately "acquainted with grief and a man of sorrows.”
 He did not feel the grip of sin’s death in His own soul, yet He lived and walked in the midst of its dominion.
-Therefore, God had to MAKE Him to become Sin for us so that He could MAKE us to become Righteousness in Him.[2 Cor.
-5:21] God made Him something He was not naturally, i.e., sin, so that He could make us something, that we were not naturally, the righteous of God in Christ.
+Therefore, God had to MAKE Him to become Sin (a sin offering-Isa.
+53:10) for us, so that He could MAKE us to become Righteousness in Him.[2 Cor.
+5:21] God made Him something He was not naturally, i.e., sin, so that He could make us something, that we were not naturally, the righteousness of God in Christ.

 3. Recognized His Kingship.
 He requested of Jesus, "Lord, remember me when you come into your kingdom.”
 In that simple statement, He acknowledges the Lordship of Jesus, the Resurrection of Jesus, and His Messianic Kingdom.
 This is a TREMENDOUS statement of faith considering, that the one he is saying this about, is being crucified right next to him!